 However the current state of affairs came about, we find ourselves living in a society that has largely forgotten how to breastfeed its young.
 And absorbing the motherly art from a culture in which breastfeeding is such a rare sight becomes increasingly unlikely for the majority of mothers who live here.

 A squeamishness about breastfeeding exists today and, sadly, such discomfort is prevalent amongst young people.
-My 13 year-old daughter’s friends responded with, ‘Eew gross!’ when she showed them a photo of my breastfeeding her as a toddler.
-The image of a child who is old enough to wear shoes (and so run to the fridge), yet is drinking from his mother’s breast, provokes awkward feelings and even anger—if the disapproving comments online are to be believed.
+My 13 year-old daughter’s friends responded with, ‘Eew gross!’ when she showed them a photo of my breastfeeding her as a baby.
+And the image of a child who is old enough to wear shoes (and so run to the fridge), yet is still drinking from his mother’s breast, provokes awkward feelings and even anger—if the disapproving comments online are to be believed.

 Hedderwick’s stories for children are all the more charming for their absence of any moralising on the subject of infant feeding.
 Nevertheless, the author has revealed that she is a staunch advocate of breastfeeding: she insisted that her then editor retain the nursing image when he called for its removal from the Tiresome Ted story.
 Following publication, several libraries in Glasgow refused to have the book on their shelves because staff thought the picture of breastfeeding was inappropriate.